tromp/cuckoo/README.md

 (the odds of a random cuckoo graph having an L-cycle are approximately 1 in L).

 The memory efficient miner uses 3 bits per edge and is bottlenecked by accessing random 2-bit counters, making it memory latency bound.
+The core of this miner, where over 99% of time is spent, is also [extremely simple](doc/leancore).
 The roughly 4x faster latency avoiding miner, a rewrite from xenoncat's bounty winning solver, uses 33 bits per edge and is bottlenecked by bucket sorting, making it memory bandwidth bound.

 Hybrid ASICs
 ------------
 Its large memory requirements make single-chip ASICs economically infeasable for Cuckoo Cycle.
-For the default billion node graph size, the bandwidth bound solver needs well over 2GB, currently requiring a multitude of 1GB DRAM chips.
+With a two billion node graph size, the latency bound solver needs 128 MB DRAM and 256/2^k MB SRAM, while the bandwidth bound solver needs 4 GB DRAM.
-DRAM can be viewed as an ASIC for writing and reading words of memory in mostly sequential fashion.
+SRAM and DRAM can be viewed as ASICs for writing and reading words of memory in mostly random, respectively, sequential fashion.
-As such, it's perhaps the most cost optimized, commoditized, and ubiquitous ASIC in existence, using moderate power on the order of 1W per chip.
+DRAM in particular is perhaps the most cost optimized, commoditized, and ubiquitous ASIC in existence, using moderate power on the order of 1W per chip.
-Every modern smart phone includes a few GBs of DRAM that mostly sits idle as it recharges overnight.
-This presents unique opportunities for a PoW that is minimally compute intensive and maximally memory intensive.

-A hybrid ASIC solution for Cuckoo Cycle pairs a bunch of DRAM chips with a small low-power ASIC, which needs to run just efficient enough to saturate the limited DRAM bandwidth.
+A hybrid ASIC solution for Cuckoo Cycle pairs a bunch of DRAM (and possibly SRAM) chips with a small low-power ASIC, which needs to run just efficient enough to saturate the limited memory bandwidth.
 In terms of solutions per Joule of energy, this might be reasonably efficient mining platform.

 ASIC Commoditization